DavidJ1357/Sans/index.md

 ---
 layout: default
-title: Student Blog
+title: David's Home Page
+description: Computer Science Home Page
 ---

-## Build you Home Page here
-This is about your journey.
-Start now!!!
+## About Me
+Hi

 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.